-The Philips Foundation's mission evolved during 2017-2020 towards dedication to support underprivileged and underserved communities around the world in the area of healthcare.
-The mission is to reduce healthcare inequality, by providing access to quality healthcare to disadvantaged communities, through innovation.
+Philips Foundation's mission focuses on the support to underprivileged and underserved communities around the world in the area of healthcare.

+The mission is: to reduce healthcare inequality, by providing access to quality healthcare to disadvantaged communities, through innovation.

 Vision